 OneLogin SCIM Integration

-System of cross-domain identity management (SCIM) can be used to automatically provision and de-provision members and groups in your Bitwarden organization.
+System for cross-domain identity management (SCIM) can be used to automatically provision and de-provision members and groups in your Bitwarden organization.

 SCIM Integrations are available for Enterprise organizations.
 Teams organizations, or customers not using a SCIM-compatible identity provider, may consider using Directory Connector as an alternative means of provisioning.